YouHaveTrouble/minecraft-optimization/README.md

           acquirepoi: 120
 ```

+> It is not recommended to change these values from their defaults while [Pufferfish's DAB](#dab) is enabled!

 This decides how often specified behaviors and sensors are being fired in ticks. `acquirepoi` for villagers seems to be the heaviest behavior, so it's been greately increased.
 Decrease it in case of issues with villagers finding their way around.

-**It is not recommended to change these values from their defaults while [Pufferfish's DAB](#dab) is enabled!**

 ### [pufferfish.yml]